 Many people climb Mount Fuji — the first ascent was apparently by an unknown monk in 663 — but it was only opened to women climbers in the early 20th century.
 The mountain is believed to be the gateway to another world.

 In Australia, any travel to sacred sites would begin with Ayer’s Rock — more of a rocky plateau than a mountain.
 It is considered sacred by Aborigines, who call it by its official name, Uluru.
-While many visitors want to (and do) climb it, the Aboriginal owners ask visitors to respect the rock's sacred nature and to refrain from climbing.

 Across the Pacific, Native Americans honor the four sacred mountains of the Navajo: